ME-SJTU/MFAN/README.md

-Our code will be avalibale as soon as our paper is accepted.
+Our code will be published as soon as our paper is accepted.